 Easy Dairy Free Buttercream Frosting

 1 cup All Vegetable Non-hydrogenated shortening (such as Spectrum)

 4 – 8 tablespoons rice milk

 Place the shortening, lemon juice, and vanilla in an electric mixer fitted with the whisk attachment.
 Beat on high speed until very creamy.
 Turn off the mixer, add the powdered sugar and beat until combined (start with the mixer on low and gradually increase the speed.)
 With the mixer running add the rice milk, 1 tablespoon at a time until the frosting is creamy and spreadable.
 Once the desired consistency is achieved, beat on high speed for 1 minute.

-A gluten free recipe that make 12 cupcakes in a jar or 18 standard cupcakes.
+This Gluten Free Dairy Free Pistachio Cupcakes in a Jar recipe makes 12 cupcakes in a jar or 18 standard cupcakes.

 Add your email address to receive posts/recipes via email